Class ScanRequest

 before the operation began.
 If you need a consistent copy of the data, as of the time

-begins, you can set the ConsistentRead
+that the Scan begins, you can set the ConsistentRead parameter

-to true
+to true.

 public class ScanRequest : AmazonDynamoDBRequest